TWEEDOriginal/cowrywise-frontend-test/README.md

-# Cowrywise Backend Job application test
+# Cowrywise Frontend Job application test

 It uses the **Unsplash API** , to create a mini unsplash clone using the mockups and design provided by cowrywise [here](https://www.notion.so/cowrywise/Frontend-Engineer-Test-3a4aeb677c604ca9b41cdac102d2f974)